ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

-This tutorial demonstrates how to create a custom image from the boot volume of a virtual server instance, and then use that image to create a new instance.
+This tutorial demonstrates how to create a custom image from the boot volume of a virtual server instance, and then use that image to create an instance.
 {: shortdesc}

 ## Before you begin